VishalRamki/C3990-Server/README.md

 # C3990-Server

-The Server code which is responsible for interfacing our [Android App]("https://www.github.com/VishalRamki/C3990") as well as our Web-based Client.
+The server code which is responsible for interfacing our [Android App]("https://www.github.com/VishalRamki/C3990") as well as our web-based client.
 It is built on Python, Flask and RethinkDB.

 ## Setting Up The Development Environment

 > Make sure RethinkDB is already setup and listening on the default port, as C3990-Server looks for the RethinkDB  on its default port.
+> Also make sure you have run `setupdb.py` at least once, in order to load the database.

 1. Setup the git repo locally via the GitHub Desktop app or via command line.
-2. Once that is done, make sure the dependances are installed via PIP: Flask, flask-restful, flask-cors.
+2. Once that is done, make sure the dependencies are installed via PIP: Flask, flask-restful, flask-cors.

 ```
 pip install flask